ardriveapp/ardrive-cli/README.md

 # Getting the balance for your own wallet
 $ ardrive get-balance -w /path/to/wallet/file.json

-# Getting the balance for ANY wallet and example output
+# Getting the balance for ANY wallet (with sample output)
 $ ardrive get-balance -a "HTTn8F92tR32N8wuo-NIDkjmqPknrbl10JWo5MZ9x2k"
 1500000000000	Winston
 1.5	AR